-We believe it takes a village to secure the village SM.
+We believe it takes a village to secure the village TM.

 We believe managing our security and privacy is a community-wide effort.

 We believe managing our security and privacy begins in conversation.

 We believe we can only secure our communities by working together: through collaboration, through education, and, most importantly, by uniting with one another to address the security and privacy issues we face.

 There is no one answer to the challenges of cybercrime, cyber privacy, or the assault on our freedoms they represent.
 There is neither a silver bullet nor an easy road map for navigating today’s challenges or the next set of challenges that come our way.
 The security and privacy issues we face today did not exist on anything close to our scale even ten years ago.
 We are in uncharted territory and we need to make the map together.